theryann/ranger/README.md

     └── 20150630_170123.jpg
     └── 20150714_194224-1.jpg
 ```
-it will turn into this:
+it will turn into this: *(more languages will potentially be added)*
 ```bash
 ├── myDirectory/
     ├───2014